TABLE OF CONTENT

 AI tools have made these processes more efficient.
 They can detect edges, refine paths, and enhance resolution - all while maintaining image quality.

 Vectorization is best when you need a logo that scales perfectly to any size without losing quality.
-This is especially important for designs used across various formats, like business cards, billboards, or digital platforms.
-Vector files maintain sharpness and clarity, making them ideal for professional branding.
+It works across business cards, billboards, and digital platforms.